dfay88-zz/PUI2016_df1383/HW3_df1383/CitibikeReview_vsg247.md

 ### b.
 Verify that the data supports the project

 The data preparation was very thorough.
-Outliers were taken good care of visualizations of the dataset were very clear and helpful.
+Outliers were taken good care of and the visualizations of the dataset were clear and helpful.
 Besides that, the dataset has all the informaion needed in order to perform the intended analysis.